BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Consolidated_GLs_CBs_ET_EN.pdf.md

 belong to the contract.

-Page 2/18

 --- Page 3 ---

-![This is the logo for the European Insurance and Occupational Pensions Authority (EIOPA).
-The logo features a blue, stylized diamond emblem containing a circle of stars, reminiscent of the European Union flag.
-To the right of the emblem is the acronym "EIOPA" in a stylized, grey font, with the full name of the authority written below it.

-eiopa
-European Insurance and
-Occupational Pensions Authority](#)

 4. In any case, contract boundaries only limit the premiums and obligations that belong to the